frdel/agent-zero/docs/installation.md

 ## Important Considerations

-- ⚠️ Changing the `embedding_llm` requires clearing the `memory` folder to avoid errors, as the embeddings can't be mixed in the vector database.
-Beware that this will DELETE ALL your Agent Zero's memory.
+- ⚠️ **IMPORTANT NOTICE**: Changing the `embedding_llm` will re-index all the memory and knowledge, and requires clearing the `memory` folder to avoid errors, as the embeddings can't be mixed in the vector database.
+Beware that this will DELETE ALL OF AGENT ZERO'S MEMORY.

 - Experiment with different model combinations to find the balance of performance and cost that best suits your needs.
 E.g., using a smaller model for `utility_llm` can save costs without significantly impacting performance.